ItaiAxelrad/remote-sensing/posts/vectors.md

 Check (in Google Earth) whether the attribute data were written to the KML output.

-The function `readOGR` allows reading OGR compatible data into a suitable spatial vector object.
+The function `readOGR` allows the reading of OGR compatible data into a suitable spatial vector object.
 Similar to `writeOGR`, the function requires entries for the arguments dsn (data source name) and layer (layer name).
-The interpretation of these entries vary by driver.
-Please study details in the help file.
+The interpretation of these entries varies by driver.
+Please study the details in the help file.

 Digitize a path (e.g. a bicycle route) between the two points of interest you selected earlier in Google Earth.
 This can be achieved using the Add Path functionality of Google Earth (see here for more info).
-Save the path in the data folder within the working directory under the name route.kml.
+Save the path in the data folder within the working directory under the name `route.kml`.
 We will read this file into a spatial lines object and add it to the already existing SpatialLinesDataFrame object.

 ```r
 dsn = file.path("data","route.kml")